Ramsey, Anderson lead way, Northwestern pounds Terps 43-3

 Tagovailoa was 14 for 25 for 94 yards and three interceptions.
 And the Terrapins opened coach Mike Locksley’s second season on a familiar note after losing nine of their final 10 games in 2019.

-Northwestern held the Terrapins to just 207yards while dominating the time of possession (37:21-22:39).
+Northwestern held the Terrapins to just 207 yards while dominating the time of possession (37:21-22:39).
 After Maryland’s Joseph Petrino kicked a field goal on the game’s opening drive, the Wildcats took control in a hurry.

 Ramsey led a 75-yard march, with Isaiah Bowser scoring from the 1.
 Hampton then intercepted a pass along the left sideline near midfield.
 And a scrambling Ramsey reached across the goal line as he was dragged to the ground on a 12-yard touchdown, making it 14-3 with 1:31 left in the first quarter.